AzureMentor/microsoft-graph-docs/concepts/outlook-immutable-id.md

 Outlook items (messages, events, contacts, tasks) have an interesting behavior that you've probably either never noticed or has caused you significant frustration: their IDs change.
 It doesn't happen often, only if the item is moved, but it can cause real problems for apps that store IDs offline for later use.
 Immutable identifiers enables your application to obtain an ID that does not change for the lifetime of the item.

+> [!IMPORTANT]
-> **Important:** Immutable identifiers are only avaiable on the /beta version in Microsoft Graph.
+> Immutable identifiers are only avaiable on the /beta version in Microsoft Graph.

 ## How it works